-Scientists can take the super-powerful stem cells that are found within the tissue of an umbilical cord, run them through rigorous testing, and then create a powerful, concentrated formula that can be injected directly into the knee.
+Scientists can take the super-powerful regenerative cells that are found within the tissue of an umbilical cord, run them through rigorous testing, and then create a powerful, concentrated formula that can be injected directly into the knee.

-Stem Cell Therapy vs. Surgical Intervention
+Regenerative Cell Therapy vs. Surgical Intervention

-With a simple, in-office procedure, stem cells can be introduced to the injury where they will immediately begin naturally repairing your knee without the need for a long recovery period or harmful pain medications.
+With a simple, in-office procedure, regenerative cells can be introduced to the injury where they will immediately begin naturally repairing your knee without the need for a long recovery period or harmful pain medications.